Can India’s Shrimp Industry Overcome Hit from US Tariffs

 A shipment of shrimp from India, which previously landed at $2.20 per kilogram, now costs US importers between $3.30 and $3.50 per kilogram.
 Total tariffs are now nearly 60 per cent.
 The reduced supply from India and the higher prices of Indian imports has led to overall prices for shrimp, paid by wholesalers and large restaurant chains in the US, rising by more than a fifth.
 Medium-sized shrimp, the most common variety in restaurant dishes, saw the sharpest price spikes.

-The administration justified the higher tariff on grounds of “unfair trade practices and government subsidies” for India’s shrimp industry.
+The Trump Administration justified the higher tariff on grounds of “unfair trade practices and government subsidies” for India’s shrimp industry.
 “Indian shrimp imports have devastated the U.S. commercial shrimp industry,” stated John Williams, executive director of the Southern Shrimp Alliance, NationalFisherman.com reported.
 President Trump’s “additional tariffs on imports from India offers a vital lifeline to (American) shrimpers…that allows them to go back to work, harvesting a wholesome, nutritious product for American families.”

 The United States is the world’s largest consumer and importer of shrimp, with annual consumption exceeding 680 million kilograms.
 More than half of this demand is met through imports, with India as a leading supplier.
 In the fiscal year ended March 2025, Indian shrimp exports to the U.S. were $2.7 billion, more than a third of the country’s total seafood exports of $7.5 billion.
 Shrimp accounts for three quarters of the value of India’s total marine exports.